Wall-of-Shames/.github/profile/README.md

 ### Exposing Fraudulent AI Tools & GitHub Scams

-A community-driven project documenting and analyzing fake "AI Hacking Tools" and other Scam (Tanks to the AI!) that exploit non-technical users through social media.
+A community-driven project documenting and analyzing fake "AI Hacking Tools" and other Scam (**Tanks to the AI !**) that exploit non-technical (young) users through social media.

 ---

 ## About This Project

 Led by [**Volkan Şah**](https://github.com/VolkanSah) for //NCF, this organization focuses on **technical verification** of suspicious repositories claiming to be advanced AI tools.
-> Folks: Happy birthday to our Leader and Mentor, its his Birthday present from him to us.
-He get old
+> Folks: Happy birthday to our leader and mentor, its his birthday and a present from him to us!
+WTF .
+He get old! 😄
 >
-> Leader: Ok i write it in the Readme.md its ok?
+> Leader: Ok i write it in our README.md! its ok?
 Shut up!
-Text ...
+Text pls...

 ### Our Approach